 Abramson Cancer Center of the University of Pennsylvania

-Ultima Vez Modificado: 2 de marzo del 2007
+Ultima Vez Modificado: 29 de diciembre del 2014

 When you go to see an oncology specialist, he or she will discuss at length your disease and the treatment options available to you.
 This can be overwhelming, but there are ways to make it feel more manageable.
 Many people find that once they leave the office they cannot remember what was said or at least not all that was said.
 It is a good idea to bring along a supportive friend or family member.
 You want someone who is a good listener, can take notes, be supportive and not try to influence your decisions.
 While you are trying to listen to the doctor, they can be taking notes to refer to later and they may be able to think of questions during the appointment that you may not have thought of.
 You may want to ask for permission to tape the conversation, particularly if you have a large family that will want to know everything that was said.